robertorcosta/azure-docs.pt-br/articles/cognitive-services/Speech-Service/includes/how-to/speech-translation-basics/speech-translation-basics-csharp.md

 ## <a name="import-dependencies"></a>Importar dependências

-Para executar os exemplos neste artigo, inclua as instruções a seguir `using` na parte superior do arquivo *Program.cs* .
+Para executar os exemplos neste artigo, inclua as instruções a seguir `using` na parte superior do arquivo *Program. cs* .

 ```csharp
 using System;